 How to organise an unforgettable art exhibition

 Hosting and organizing an art exhibition, requires a lot of planning, time, dedication, patience and stamina.
 Be sure to give yourself plenty of time to realise your goal.
 It doesn’t matter if you are displaying your own work or that of other artists, planning is of the utmost importance and without this, things can quickly turn into chaos.
 There are so many things to think about and organize that it can become a challenge pulling it all together.
 However, when you succeed, it is a tremendously satisfying feeling, seeing all the hard work and effort falling into place.
-Make sure you choose a date that doesn’t co-inside with any other popular events.
 Take a look at these practical tips to help you on your way to success.

 Pick a theme

 First of all select a theme.
 This unifies the exhibition.
 Lots of loose pieces portraying different subjects become confusing and disjointed no matter how good the artwork is, it doesn’t hold the viewer’s attention for long.
-The more unusual the theme and give your artwork catchy titles this also creates interest and curiosity.
+The more unusual the theme is, the more interest it will create.
+Give your artwork catchy titles, this also creates interest and curiosity.

 Your best work

-Select the most impressive and best work to be displayed.
-Mediocre work should not be included.
+Select the most impressive and best work to display.
+Don’t include mediocre work.
 It’s often a good idea to exhibit work that hasn’t been seen before.
 You then have a selling pitch by saying “the art on show is being seen for the very first time”.

-The first thing that springs to mind are flyers and posters, which not only give the name of the exhibition, the time, date, venue, dress code and entrance fee.
-You can distribute posters and flyers in your local university, art school, local supermarket, cafes or local shops.
-If you have a substantial email list, make sure to invite these contact to your event and give them a taste of what they can expect.
+The first thing that springs to mind are flyers and posters, which state the name of the exhibition, the time, date, venue and the dress code.
+You can distribute posters and flyers in your local university, art school, local supermarket, cafes or local (art) shops.

 Pricing your artwork